 The main difference between sweet and savory pulled pork is the amount of sugar added to the mixture.
 Sweet pulled pork typically contains mote sugar than savory pulled pork.

 On the other hand, savory pulled pork has a stronger flavor.
-So, if you want to make a delicious pulled pork sandwich, you need to choose between sweet and savory.
+So, to make a delicious pulled pork sandwich, you must choose between sweet and savory.

 What to Do with Leftover Pulled Pork

 There are several ways that you can do with your leftover pulled pork.
-But one of the best is by adding a sweet BBQ sauce with a little brown sugar along with lettuce wraps.
+But one of the best is adding a sweet BBQ sauce with a little brown sugar and lettuce wraps.
 You can add this to your pork sandwiches or buns paired with refreshing drinks!

 You can also opt to have any of these: